RobertKozak/MonoMobile.Views/README.markdown

 Totally rewritten the MultilineElement to grow the Cell as you type (Lines = 0) or restricted to a set number of lines.
 (Still some redraw issues)

-DateTimeElements are no longer working in this release.
-I am pushing this version up so that Travis can get his code working.
-Don't get this one if you need Date or Time Elements

 Travis Smith has  a blog post entitled "MonoMobile.MVVM, Round 1" which is a quick Hello World introduction to MonoMobile.MVVM.